State Protection Group: Dog Unit

 More commonly referred to as the 'Dog Squad', the Police Dog Unit was initially created in NSW between 1932 and 1953 and was reintroduced in 1979.

 The unit was established to support police in locating offenders and missing persons, detecting and detaining fleeing criminals and detecting drugs, firearms and explosives Dogs used for patrol duties are German Shepherds or Rottweilers.
 The Labrador Retriever is the breed of choice for specialist detection for narcotics and explosives, etc.

 The Unit employs both male and female handlers, most of whom work two dogs.
 After training, all police dog teams are able to track and find wanted offenders or missing persons, search all types of buildings, detect illicit drugs, and support foot-patrolling of public places to deter crime and make these places safer for the community.
 The Dog Unit is the largest Dog Unit of any Police Force in Australia and provides specialist dogs for operations 24 hours a day, seven days a week across the State.
-The Dog Unit has teams based around the State with its main base at Menai and sections at Tweed Heads, Wagga Wagga and Dubbo.
+The Dog Unit has teams based around the State.
+The main base is located at Menai with sections at Tweed Heads, Wagga Wagga and Dubbo.

 As of July 2020 the NSWPF Dog Unit is the largest police dog unit in Australia with more than 100 police officers, eight civilian staff and more than 100 police dogs.

 Dog Squad officers may be called upon to chase and apprehend offenders who may be escaping arrest and may be armed and dangerous or act as a deterrent and back up in dangerous situations such as brawls, sieges, riots and domestics.
 They are also used to provide high-profile foot patrols in places such as schools, industrial areas, shopping complexes and during large public events such as New Year's Eve or sporting events, etc.

 The Dog Unit currently has the following capabilities/specialist dogs: